ibrahim-shedo/chat-app/README.md

 ## Acknowledgements

-This project was inspired by [example project name or resource].
-Special thanks to [name] for their guidance and support.
+This project was inspired by [shedoh chat app].
+Special thanks to [ibrhim-shedoh] for their guidance and support.